vellengs/nestx/README.md

 ## Why needs testing

-Testing is necessary, it is code quality assurance, and the persistent test codes is the guarantees for project success.
+Testing is an effective guarantee of project quality, and persistent testing code is a necessary means of project iteration.

 ## Gets start